 2130.3 Ratings.
-Performance evaluations shall be in writing on forms prescribed by the General Manager or his or her designee.
+Performance evaluations shall be in writing on forms prescribed by the General Manager or their designee.
 The evaluation shall provide recognition for effective performance and also identify areas that need improvement.
 All evaluations will have an overall evaluation of Unsatisfactory, Improvement Needed, Satisfactory, Above Satisfactory, or Outstanding.